RahulKelwaSDET/OpenCart/README.md

-Use maven command to run the test mvn test -Denv="qa"
+Use maven command to run the test mvn clean install -Denv="qa"